fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 When the Egyptians and children of Israel examined this miracle, the conflict between Moses and Pharaoh again reached a crisis because Pharaoh believed that Moses was threatening his kingdom.

 Pharaoh was afraid that the people would be misled by Moses.
 He suggested to his ministers and notable men that Moses be killed.
 We believe that Haman supported the idea along with a front of disbelievers.
-It was on the verge of approval, except for the vote of one of the notable men of the state, whose name is not mentioned in the Qur'an.
-The Qur'an says only that this man was a believer.
+It was on the verge of approval, except for the vote of one of the notable men of the state, whose name is not mentioned in the Quran.
+The Quran says only that this man was a believer.

 This believer spoke in the assembly where the idea of killing Moses had been introduced.
 He proved that it was not a good idea: "Moses did not say more than that Allah is his Lord.
 Later, he came with clear evidence that he is a messenger.
 There are two possibilities: either Moses is righteous or a liar.
 If he lies, he will be responsible for his lie.
 If he is righteous and we slay him, where is the guarantee that we will be rescued from the torment of Allah?
 Either way, he neither says nor does anything that merits our killing him."